Wigan-CAMRA/constitution/constitution.md

 appointed representatives shall be entitled to vote at the Branch AGM.
 The business to be conducted at the AGM shall include: -

-* The approval of the Accounts of the Branch
+* The approval or otherwise of the accounts of the branch
-* The election of officials and Committee
+* The election of branch officers and committee
-* Appointment of Brewery Liaison Officer(s)
-* Appointment of Marketing Officer
+* The appointment of auditors
-* Appointment of Webmaster
+* The approval or otherwise of motions
-* Appointment of Auditors
+* Announcement and selection of annual awards
 * AOB

 At least 28 days’ notice of the AGM shall be given to all members of the Branch